-Details of any other charitable funds which emerge over the days and weeks following attack will be shared via the victims of terrorism website, given at the front of this leaflet.
+Following a terrorist attack in the UK, charitable funds may be raised to help people who have been affected.
+Each attack is different.
+Details of any funds will emerge over the days and weeks following an attack, and these will be shared on the victims of terrorism website, given at the front of this leaflet.